 After three and a half years at Citrix, I decided it was time to find another job at a company where I could continue to challenge myself as a designer.
 I joined Illumio, a cloud security company, in 2013 as an interaction designer.
 This role is in many ways more challenging than my work at Citrix since interaction design requires an ability to identify and solve a user’s problems.
 Overall, it has been a thrilling experience.

-I currently live in San Jose and am a mommy to a beautiful yorkie-poo named Willow.
-When I’m not on the job or working on my next creative project, I like to play video games, read, and cook (although my boyfriend does all of the cooking these days since I’m so busy with school!).
+I currently live in San Jose and am a mommy to a beautiful Yorkie-poo named Willow.
+When I’m not on the job or working on my next creative project, I like to play video games, listen to music, read, and cook.
 My two favorite things to do in the world: learn and travel.
 Right now, other than learning more about computer science, I am studying Spanish.
 I also try to visit at least three new countries a year.

-Creating beautiful things, raspberries, red, purple, brown skin, algorithm, words, reggae, recipes, animals, mac and cheese, carrot juice, moonlight, warmth, silver, and copper (or the upgraded versions: white and rose gold :)
+Creating beautiful things, raspberries, red, purple, brown skin, algorithms, words, reggae, recipes, animals, mac and cheese, carrot juice, moonlight, warmth, silver and copper (or the upgraded versions: white and rose gold :)